Diabetes

 Diagnosis

-Your doctor will diagnose diabetes after reviewing your symptoms, taking a medical history and giving you a complete physical exam.
+To diagnose diabetes, your doctor will review your symptoms, go over your medical history and complete a physical exam.

 • fasting blood glucose